theyorubayesian/otelemuye/README.md

 `Ọ̀tẹlẹ̀múyẹ́` means detective in Yoruba.

-This project, `Ọ̀tẹlẹ̀múyẹ́` provides an extensible framework for scraping websites which provide a sitemap.
+This project, `Ọ̀tẹlẹ̀múyẹ́` provides an extensible framework for scraping websites.
 It relies on Scrapy and provides a Selenium middleware to handle dynamic content.

 ## 🎬 Installation